tbjimmer/startup/README.md

 IP: http://https://98.84.223.42
 Site: http://timmyr.click

 HTML links index (Home), play (Play), and scoreboard (Scoreboard) pages.
-Index is a simple login page requiring a username but no password.
+Index is a simple login page requiring a username and password.
 Play is where the crates are selected, amount is chosen, and session total for each rarity is displayed.
 It also shows live updates on what other players have pulled from their crates.
 Scoreboard displays the totals for each username and each of their crate rarities opened.

 > [!NOTE]
 <!-- >  This is a template for your startup application.
 You must modify this `README.md` file for each phase of your development.
 You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
 Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
 Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.